TheArturthur/CoppermindScraper/Cosmere/Ruin.md

 \-Ruin[7]

 Ruin is the embodiment of entropy and decay; it seeks change, so that all may age and pass.
 It is not inherently evil, as without change there can be no life, but its destructive actions are often contrary to life existing peacefully.
 This approach to Ruin as simply inevitable decay is largely due to [[Ati\|Ati's]] original kind nature, as he deliberately channeled Ruin towards a more peacable state.
 In other hands, the Shard would've been a far more destructive force.
+Ruin is not just about the entropy and decay of the world, but also operates on a psychological level.
 It is the polar opposite of [[Preservation\|Preservation]] -- a relation most other Shards don't have.
 Since the [[Final Ascension\|Final Ascension]], Preservation has tempered Ruin's intent, which also makes it difficult for anyone holding [[Harmony\|Harmony]] to take direct action heavily favoring one side or the other.

 ## Associated magic